prakhar728/SageNet/Readme.md

 # SageNet: A Web3-Powered Research Platform

-A safe place for Research enthusiasts to upload their papers, publish them with proof of owner, apply for publication in various Journals, set bounties for peer reviews, and contribute to others' research.
-Built on top of EDU-CHAIN.
+A safe, decentralized platform for Research enthusiasts to publish their papers with proof of ownership, apply for publication in various Journals, set bounties for peer reviews, and contribute to others' research.
+Powered by EDU-CHAIN and assisted by Sagey — your AI agent for finding related research fast.

 ## UNDERSTANDING THE PROBLEM: